2020 Kentucky elections: United States President

 Kentucky had 8 electoral votes in the Electoral College.
 Republican Donald Trump won all of them with 62% of the popular vote.

 United States Senate

 One out of two of Kentucky's United States Senators was up for election.
 Incumbent Republican Mitch McConnell won re-election with 58% of the votes.

 United States House of Representatives

 All 6 of Kentucky's seats in the United States House of Representatives were up for election.
 5 Republicans and 1 Democrat were returned.
 No seats changed hands.

 State offices

 Kentucky Senate

 19 out of 38 seats in the Kentucky Senate, the odd-numbered districts, were up for election.
 Out of the contested seats, the Republican Party won 15 while the Democratic Party won 4.
 The resulting composition was 30 Republicans and 8 Democrats.
 Republicans gained 2 seats, Districts 7 and 29.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election.
 Republicans won 75 seats while Democrats won 25 seats.
-Republicans gained 14 seats.
+Republicans gained 13 seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.